5 Design Tips To Ace Cross-Channel Marketing in 2022

 3) Understand the Buyers’ Journey

-When we speak of multichannel or cross channel-marketing campaigns, one of the biggest hurdles brands and marketers face is reaching customers during specific stages of the buyers’ journey.
+When we speak of cross channel-marketing campaigns, one of the biggest hurdles brands and marketers face is reaching customers during specific stages of the buyers’ journey.

 In our blog on designing for each stage of the buyers’ journey, we detail how each design piece works for specific needs customers have.
 In cross-channel marketing, marketers create content and campaigns for multiple platforms at once.
 Instead of reposting all of them across all platforms, these campaigns must trace the typical buyers’ journey.